← MRI Terms

 Cervical Spine Levels

-Neck problems can affect nerves that travel into the shoulder, arm, and hand.
-This is called cervical radiculopathy.
-Radiculopathy means pain, numbness, tingling, or weakness caused by irritation or compression of a spinal nerve.
+Neck problems can affect nerves running into the shoulder, arm, and hand — cervical radiculopathy, meaning pain, numbness, tingling, or weakness from irritation or compression of a spinal nerve.
+A pinched neck nerve may cause arm pain or hand numbness when the MRI level and side match the symptom pattern.

 Learn more: